jeniok12/golang-tdd-example/README.md

 FAIL
 ```

-We still see, the test fail.
-But it is not `panic: runtime error: invalid memory address` any more.
-Our service returns 500 beause `Forismatic.Generate` returns not implemented error.
+We still see the test fail.
+But it is not `panic: runtime error: invalid memory address` anymore.
+Our service returns 500 because `Forismatic.Generate` returns not implemented error.
 Let's implement this method, starting with the test.

 ```golang
 // quote/quote_test.go